The Akita: thinking about getting an Akita? 2 min read

 Training: how to train an Akita

 Akitas demand respect, as well as love, from their owners.
 Their intelligence should be met with a training routine that is stimulating and challenging.
-If Akitas get bored, they can result to behaviour like barking, chewing or other forms of aggression.
+If Akitas get bored, they can result to behaviour like barking or chewing.

 Their independent nature can make them difficult to train, so we recommend training your Akita while they’re very young.

 Due to their demanding nature, Akitas are not suited to first-time pet owners.